 On June 4, 2017, the Trail Run Tribe took their first run together.
-We ran 3.47 miles on the Great Gorge Trail in Ohiopyle State Park along the Youghiogheny River.
+13 women ran 3.47 miles on the Great Gorge Trail in Ohiopyle State Park along the Youghiogheny River.

-It was two months after having my second son, Grey, that I decided to transform a small running group (begun in 2015) of women who met at my house or local yoga studios to run a couple miles together into an all-female trail running group.
+It was two months after having my second son, Grey, that I decided to transform a small running group, which originated in 2016, of women who met at my house or local yoga studios to run a couple miles together into an all-female trail running group.
 Inspired by the film, Running with the Belles, I began contacting every running woman with whom I wanted to share some quality time, and whom I wanted to get to know a little better.

-Now with two young boys at home, I longed to share the trails and wilderness with these women, to guide them through the woods, a place that always brought me peace, joy, confidence and clarity, in hopes that it would do the same for them.
-Returning to my heart and passion, I planned out runs for us on the trails that I had been running since age 11, as a native of Ohiopyle.
+With two young boys at home, I longed to share the trails and wilderness with these women, to guide them through the woods, a place that always brought me peace, joy, confidence and clarity, in hopes that it would do the same for them.
+Returning to my heart and passion, I planned and mapped out runs for us on the trails that I had been running since age 11, as a native of Ohiopyle.

 Ditching the ease and convenience of the pavement, I was unsure whether anyone would join me.
 Trail running was new to the majority of them.
 Yet, on that very first morning, I was surprised and elated when 13 of us took to the trail together.
 WOW!
 It worked!
 Adventure filled us up.
 It felt so good.
 I smiled all day.